wiseallie/exception_notification/README.md

 You can make use of both the environment and the exception inside the lambda to decide wether to avoid or not sending the notification.

+## Rack X-Cascade Header

+Some rack apps (Rails in particular) utilize the "X-Cascade" header to pass the request-handling responsibility to the next middleware in the stack.

+Rails' routing middleware uses this strategy, rather than raising an exception, to handle routing errors (e.g. 404s); to be notified whenever a 404 occurs, set this option to "false."

+### :ignore_cascade_pass

+*Boolean, default: true*

+Set to false to trigger notifications when another rack middleware sets the "X-Cascade" header to "pass."

 ## Background Notifications